abinit/abinit/doc/tutorial/gw1.md

 ## The quasi-particle band structure of Silicon, in the GW approximation.

-This lesson aims at showing how to calculate self-energy corrections to the DFT Kohn-Sham eigenvalues in the GW approximation.
+This tutorial aims at showing how to calculate self-energy corrections to the DFT Kohn-Sham eigenvalues in the GW approximation.

 A brief description of the formalism and of the equations implemented in the